bmccabe96/Reddit_NLP/README.md

 ## Next Steps

 * Expand to new subreddits
 * Expand from a simple binary classification.
+The elbow plot from our KMeans analysis points us this way.
 See if we can capture "centrists", "libertarians", etc.
 * Test on a user level -- instead of classifying a comment, aggregate all comments for an active user
 * Get hired by an authoritarian regime and squelch all hopes of free speech